ItaySarfaty/ItaySarfaty/README.md

 - 🎓 Binghamton University '22

 # Current Project
-**Personal Website** - Most trafic will be through word of mouth marketing.
-Designed to generate leads.
- - React
+**Landing Page** - For a kitchen company with the goal of generating leads.
- - Type Script
+ - html/css/js
+ - Hosted on aws
+ - Uses Pipedrive API

 # Email Me!
 itaysarfaty@gmail.com